 Scholarships, resources and funding

 As a Higher Degree by Research (HDR) student there are several ways to receive funding to advance your research, including the Australian Government Research Training Program Scholarships (RTP) and the University of Sydney Postgraduate Awards (UPA).
 Both are offered to domestic and international HDR students.
-The UPA for international students is called the University of Sydney International Strategic Scholarship.
+The UPA for international students is called the University of Sydney International Scholarship.

 Types of scholarships